Life in a Russian home

 The Soviet policy of providing mandatory housing for every citizen and the rapid growth of the city during these times led to the construction of enormous, plain housing blocks.
 Many of these buildings have been poorly maintained and are fairly unattractive in both style and function.

-See our section on Lodging and Restaurants for excellent sources on apartment rentals.
+See the section on Lodging and Restaurants for excellent sources on apartment rentals.
 The concept of “single homes” per family is not something easily found in Russia.
 Under the old Soviet system everyone was housed in apartments that were amazingly similar.

 Bathrooms are generally split into two very small separate rooms and usually located near the entry and kitchen.

 Next door is the “bathroom” which houses only the sink and the tub or shower.
 Most showers are handheld while standing in the tub.
+For ease of plumbing construction and for maintenance, the bathroom, toilet, and kitchen are generally in close proximity.

 Tip: Here is one of the rare items you should bring with you.
 Western shower curtains are usually longer and more convenient (thereby more waterproof) should you decide to take hand showers in your tub.